 Maximum customer loss % to stay as profitable = GPM / (GPM + Price Rise %) – 1

 Still doesn’t seem possible?
-Here’s another way to step through the maths:
+Here’s another way to step through it:

 - Start with a random sales amount and multiply it by GPM to get the gross profit amount, e.g. $100 sales x 20% GPM = $20 gross profit.